dpiassi/dpiassi-django/README.md

-# My first django project
+# Django Employee App

-I spent some time this weekend learning a new framework from the scratch: Django.
+I spent some time this weekend implementing a basic Django app from the scratch.
 It's possible to test the results by either downloading and running this repository locally or by acessing: [web app hosted on heroku](https://dpiassi-django.herokuapp.com/)

 ## Deliverables